MKG0007/dbms-notes/README.md

 HAVING COUNT(*) > 2;
 ```

+### node:-
+- LIMIT num  --> it will give the defined number of tuple form the database.

 #### 🧩 WHERE vs HAVING
 | Clause | Works On | Used With |
 |--------|-----------|------------|